-High school state course code: 122513, Course Format: 1 semester, Credit: 1.0
+High school state course code: 122513, Course Format: 1 semester, Credit: 1.0 Common Course Code: CFRN 2013, College credit: 3 lecture hours

-Prerequisite: Spanish II DE; See Page 10 for DE eligibility requirements
+Prerequisite: Spanish II DE; See Appendix D for DE eligibility requirements

 This is a college-level course that counts for both high school and college credit simultaneously.
 In this course, students will learn the basic lexicon and structure of Spanish; emphasis on the four basic skills (listening, speaking, reading, and writing) and culture of the Spanish-speaking world.
 This course is a continuation of Spanish II.
 By the end of the course students will be able to express gratitude, ask for and pay the bill at a restaurant, and describe how they feel.